You Can’t Steal Company Culture

 Happy Employees + Better Productivity = Perfect Content Marketing Opportunity

-According to a recent study, companies with highly engaged employees experience a 19% edsi_hseihquoteimprovement in operating income over the previous year.
+According to a recent study, companies with highly engaged employees experience a 19% improvement in operating income over the previous year.
 Meanwhile, businesses with dissatisfied employees experience a 32.7% drop in their operating income over the same time period.
 So clearly having happy workers can have a dramatic effect on your bottom line.
 In fact, unhappy personnel cost American business an average of $300 billion dollars a year.

 So how do you foster this type of business atmosphere?
 Enterprises looking to improve their company culture can do so by being very clear about your vision and values.
 Be sure to recruit people who are a natural fit to your mission.